 French intellectual Jacques Derrida (1930–2004) was one of the most important contributors to the post-modern philosophical movement.
 He was also one of the most notoriously difficult philosophers to understand.
 In this first episode of a three-part series, Dr. Christopher Watkin helps us understand Derrida’s metaphysic (theory of reality).
 Dr. Watkin is senior lecturer in French Studies at Monash University, Australia.
 Dr. Watkin received his MPhil and PhD from Cambridge.
 He has written multiple books on philosophy, including the Derrida installment of the Great Thinkers series, forthcoming with P&R Publishing.

 Philosophy for Theologians aims to look critically at the problems of philosophy by considering everything in light of God's revelation.
 The program not only wants to address philosophical questions but also to equip you with a way to think about these questions.
-Browse more episodes from this program and learn how to subscribe.
+Browse more episodes from this program or subscribe to the podcast feed.